nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	quantity_rank = 1
 ```

-6. What is the percentage split of revenue by product for each segment?
+**6. What is the percentage split of revenue by product for each segment?**

 ```sql
 WITH segment_price_cte AS